 On March 7, 2005, Regal One's board of directors determined it was in the shareholders' best interest to change the focus of its operations to providing financial consulting services through its network of advisors and professionals, and to be regulated as a BDC under the 1940 Act.
 On September 16, 2005, Regal One filed a Form N54A (Notification of Election by Business Development Companies) with the Securities and Exchange Commission ("SEC"), which transformed Regal One into a BDC in accordance with sections 55 through 65 of the 1940 Act.
-Regal One reported as an operating BDC from March 31, 2006 until March 13, 2015 and since March 13, 2015 (following the Reincorporation described below) Princeton Capital has reported as an operating BDC.
+Regal One reported as an operating BDC from March 31, 2006 until March 13, 2015 and since March 13, 2015 (following Regal One's reincorporation from Florida to Maryland by merging with and into the Company with the Company continuing as the surviving corporation) Princeton Capital has reported as an operating BDC.